CWJ-K/Python_Note/Distributed_Computing/README.md

 > a single process = sequential part + parallelized part
   * because the sequential part is required: copy data or code across different processors

-* even if tasks are fully parallelized, there is diminishing returns in the speed of execution time as the number of processors increases
+* even if tasks are fully parallelized, there are diminishing returns in the speed of execution time as the number of processors increases
 * Gustafson's law

 <br />